 - Badass Bandolier: Pex wears one.
 It doesn't help.

 - Big Damn Heroes: Subverted by Pex, who has a habit of showing up and trying to save the day (usually with a fair bit of property damage involved) even when there's no danger whatsoever.
-He successfully manages to pull the trope off later in the story, just in time to save Mel from Tilda.
+Double subverted when he successfully manages to pull the trope off later in the story, just in time to save Mel from Tilda.
 Triple subverted, however, since instead of doing anything useful he immediately launches into his pompous "putting Paradise Towers to rights!" spiel without actually noticing the situation, from the look on his face when he realises what he's stumbled into he clearly wasn't expecting to have to be an actual Big Damn Hero, and his response when he finally gets around to helping Mel isn't incredibly competent.

 - Bland-Name Product: Fizzade

 - Book Ends: The Doctor begins and ends the serial politely doffing his hat to what appears to be some kind of disused water pipe.Melanie: No, Doctor.

 - Bothering by the Book: How the Doctor escapes from the Caretakers, though with completely made-up rules as he's banking on his captors revering a rule book that they've never actually read.
 His assumption's correct.

 - Break Them by Talking: The Doctor gives this lecture in the Regulation 13 Appendix 2 Final Conversation with the Chief Caretaker.